JeffShomali/pokeman-person/README.md

 1. **Map Component**:

-    - We will use styled Google Map or MapBox maps to display our target houses.
+    - We will use styled MapBox maps to display our target houses.
     - The map component will have two main elements: users and house (represented as Pokemon Go houses).

 2. **Users**: